MartyC-137/martyc-137.github.io/_posts/2023-02-25-data-eng-devcontainer.md

     - `snowpark`
     - `scikit-learn`

 And there you have it!
-You've now got an awesome development environment set up.
-Happy Coding!
+You've now got an awesome development environment set up that is easily reproducible for new projects, shareable with others, etc. Happy Coding!

 ![image](/assets/images/devcontainer_blog/vs-code_dc.png)
 <!-- <img src="/assets/images/devcontainer_blog/vs-code_dc.png" width="1500" height="900"> -->